 Also, a minor detail, but worth mentioning, both Clint’s dog and Johnny’s dog were found running loose after they went missing.

-In 2020, Clint’s family and Johnny’s family spoke and realized how many similarities there were with the disappearance of Clint and probable death of Johnny.
+In 2020, I connect Clint and Johnny’s family together and they talked.
+When they did they realized how many similarities there were with the disappearance of Clint and probable death of Johnny.
+They also realized that Clint and Johnny were related.
 Although Clint and Johnny knew many of the same people, and lived in the same area, there is one name that continues to come up in both cases.
 The family feels that with all the information they have obtained on their individual cases, that the police need to take another look at the cases and reinvestigate them.
 They also, are seeking more collaborating information from the public that is willing to talk to them, and are open to any anonymous tips from those that do not want to be involved.

 Clint’s gun’s are missing and unaccounted for.
 Also, Clint always wore silver crosses around his neck.
 If you have seen this cross or found one, please contact them or you can contact me if you want to remain anonymous.
 And of course you can contact the police directly.

 Billie is wondering where many of Johnny’s things are, that were stolen out of his home.
 If you know the whereabouts or became in the possession of Johnny’s keys, including a safe key, pistols, a knife collection or silver coins, let me know, if you want to remains anonymous, or you can report it directly to the police.